Can You Reverse Cataracts Without Surgery? What Really Works

 Cataracts don’t always worsen to the point of interfering with daily life, so surgery isn’t always needed immediately.
 But if left unchecked, cataracts can progress and severely affect activities like driving and reading.

-Untreated cataracts can eventually cause legal or total blindness.
+Untreated cataracts can eventually lead to legal blindness or total blindness.
 They can also become “hypermature,” making surgery more complicated and risky.

 Can Cataract Blindness Be Reversed?